espruino/BangleApps/apps/kitchen/README.md

 object (g.) for the compass App.
 This creates a bit of flicker when the arrow moves but is more reliable than using the ArrayBuffer.

-v0.09: Since adding the heart rate monitor I have noticed that I can sometimes can a memory error when switch through the Apps back to the Stepo App.
-I think this can be cured by statically allocating the ArrayBuffer for stepo rather than using new everytime you switch back into the stepo watch face.
+v0.09: Since adding the heart rate monitor I have sometimes observed a low memory error when switching through the Apps back to the Stepo App.
+I think this can be cured by statically allocating the ArrayBuffer for stepo rather than using 'new' everytime you switch back into the stepo watch face.
 The problem is that the bangle memory management / defragmentation is quite slow to run.

 v0.10: Revisited having a display buffer for the stepo part of the App.
 Now use direct screen writing as it means less memory allocation and